Nault/Nault/README.md

 ## How To Use
 Nault comes in different flavors to suit your need.
 #### Desktop App
 Available for Windows/Mac/Linux - just head over to the [latest release](https://github.com/Nault/Nault/releases/latest) and download the version for your OS.
-Arch Linux users may [install it from the AUR](https://aur.archlinux.org/packages/nault-bin/).
+Arch Linux users may [install it from the (unofficial) AUR](https://aur.archlinux.org/packages/nault-bin/).

 If you want to verify the binary checksum there are plenty of apps to do this.
 One way is using a powershell or bash terminal: